kachourim/sym/README.md

 [1] Bernal Arango, Felipe, Toon Coenen, and A. Femius Koenderink.
 "Underpinning hybridization intuition for complex nanoantennas by magnetoelectric quadrupolar polarizability retrieval."
 ACS Photonics 1.5 (2014): 444-453.

 [2] Dmitriev, Victor.
 "Symmetry properties of electromagnetic planar arrays in transfer matrix description."
 IEEE transactions on antennas and propagation 61.1 (2012): 185-194.

+[3] Achouri, Karim, and Olivier JF Martin.
+"Extension of Lorentz reciprocity and Poynting theorems for spatially dispersive media with quadrupolar responses."
+Physical Review B 104.16 (2021): 165426.